industrial-edge/qr-code-scanner/README.md

 Further information about how to configure the S7 Connection to write data to the PLC can be found in the [docs](docs/PLC_connection.md) section

-- Configure IE Databus
+- Configure Databus
-- Configure S7 Connection
+- Configure OPC UA Connection

 ## Installation